confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 ***

-### molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu2004
+### molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom

-#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu2004 test's the following:
+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom test's the following:

-Installation of Confluent Platform on Ubuntu2004.
+Installation of Confluent Platform on Ubuntu2204.

 RBAC Enabled.